 ||Playoff win %

-Jim Kendrick was a football coach in the National Football League (NFL) from 1923 until 1926, finishing his career with the Buffalo Rangers as their head coach.
-Over his two years of coaching his teams compiled a cumulative record of 4-7-2.
+Jim Kendrick was a football coach in the National Football League (NFL) from 1923 to 1926, finishing his career as the head coach of the Buffalo Rangers.
+Over his two years of coaching his teams compiled a cumulative win/loss record of 4-7-2.
 During his career he was a head coach for two seasons, first with the Louisville Brecks.
 He led the Brecks for one season, compiling a record of 0-3-0.
-His next head coaching stint came with the Buffalo Rangers.
-He coached the Rangers for the 1926 season, leading the team to a 4-4-2 record.
+His next head coaching stint was with the Buffalo Rangers for the 1926 season, leading the team to a 4-4-2 record.
 During his entire head coaching career, his two teams combined for a record of 4-7-2 across two seasons.

 Coach history guide